mahmoud-elmakki/mahmoud-elmakki/README.md

 ## Hi there 👋

-#### I'm Mahmoud Salah Eldin, Thank you for your visit!.
-Let Me introduce myself to you,
+#### I am Mahmoud S. Mahdi, Thank you for your visit !.
+Let me introduce myself to you,
-Deep Learning and Artifital Intelligence researcher, Practical Machine Learning Engineer, and a Django web Developer. with +3 years of experience in Software Development and continues learning.
+I am a Deep Learning and Artifital Intelligence researcher, Practical Machine Learning Engineer, and a Django web Developer. with +3 years of experience in Software Development and continues learning.
 Running my own Artifitial intelligence organization in Sudan, Seeking to advance career as a Software and AI Developer.

 ## Interests: